Ancubed/TgBot/readme.md

 # Functions
 Users
-- Subscribe /Unsubscribe from channels
+- Subscribe/Unsubscribe from channels

 Administrators
-- Create/Delete channels inside
+- Create/Delete channels
-- Subscribe /Unsubscribe from channels
+- Subscribe/Unsubscribe from channels

 Everything is inside the chat with the bot